 Pena Palace | Got any questions on Pena Palace and Parks?
 Find all your answers in this ultimate travel guide for Pena.

-Loved our Sintra day trip guide?
+Loved our Sintra One Day Itinerary?
 Save it for later!

 Planning a Sintra day trip from Lisbon?
 Looking for the best things to do in Sintra Portugal in one day?
 Grab this amazing one day Sintra itinerary with the best things to do in Sintra, best castles, best food, and lots of tips to plan the most awesome day trip to Sintra from Lisbon. #Sintra #Portugal